| |

 Once you're on the other side of Security, you can fill it up at a water fountain or kiosk (if they let you!).
 Beats buying a new bottle of water for $2.50 or more at an terminal kiosk or restaurant!

-According to the TSA, these are the liquids you can bring in your carry-on:
+According to the TSA, these are the liquids you can bring in your carry-on for airline travel:

 What liquids are unacceptable in your carry-on?
 Here are just a few (including a few that might surprise you):